 Younger and big kids alike (90cm+) will love the Buccanner Battle Bumper Boats.
 Parents can ride with younger children who can't ride solo.
 Don't expect to stay dry there are sprays in the pool area of course the kids just love to squirt others with the spray gun.
 Bigger kids and adult will also love racing each other on Grand Prix race track next to Bucanneer Battle but kids must be 147cm to ride, the passenger may be 102cm or more.

 While entry into Adventure World isn't cheap all rides and attractions are included in the entry price and you are sure to get your money's worth with something for all ages and an awesome family day out guaranteed.
 You may want to consider a season pass they are great value and give you unlimited access to Adventure World all season!

-What to Bring: lots of people bring eskis with food and drinks, and large shelters to set up for the day.
+What to Bring: lots of people bring eskis with food and drinks, and shade to set up for the day.
 Much of Adventure World's attractions are unshaded so hats and sunscreen are a must.

 Security: lockers are available for valuables.
 Don't leave valuables in the car, and try to get there as early as possible as parking does run out.
 Don't park on grassed areas, rangers do regularly hand out fines.
 You can also load credit onto your wristband (Aqua Cash) so you don't have to carry money around all day.